 It’s at the point of exhaustion that people separate into two groups.

-For the love of everything merciful, have I really reached the appearance where young men – and I mean under twenty-five – who find themselves sexually attracted to me feel the need to flatter me about my age?!
-I say reached “the appearance” and not “the age,” because I passed the actual age an obscene amount of time ago.
+For the love of mercy, have I really reached the appearance where young men — and I mean under twenty-five — who find themselves sexually attracted to me feel the need to flatter me about my age?!
+I say reached “the appearance” and not “the age,” because I passed the actual age obscenely long ago.

 I was as devastated for her two years ago when she had to be pulled out of the water before reaching her goal, which she had been pursuing for over thirty years, as I was thrilled for her yesterday.
 She is 64-years-old and right out of fifty-three hours in sharky waters, swollen-lipped and all, she told the gathered crowd, “You’re never too old to chase your dreams.”
 I’m also not much for overused sayings, but this superhero of a woman lived it.
-She gets to say whatever she wants and I will bow at her feet.
+She gets to say whatever she wants.

 Want to see how I bring my tangent on Diana Nyad back around to the (far too) strapping 24-year-old kid hitting on me (and its subsequent relevance to age perception)?
 Well, I’m not going to.
 I don’t want Diana Nyad’s story and her good effect on me, sharing the same space with an experience that began in a bar and ended with me scrolling Google feeling very icky.
 That anecdote will be relegated to its own post in the next day or two.